Tech-at-DU/d3-tutorial/17-Maps/readme.md

 const projection = d3.geoMercator()
 ```

 Here you used the mercator projection.
-YOu may have seen this in the docs linked above.
+You may have seen this in the docs linked above.
 This is a classic map.
 Notice the top and bottom are stretched out where in the center band of of the globe things are the correct relative size.

 ## Drawing the Map